zilishen/documentation/content/nms/nim/about/config-templates.md

 3. **Staged config**: Acts as a preliminary holding area for configurations before they're deployed.
 This step enables thorough testing and validation, minimizing potential disruptions upon live deployment.

-## Template Submission
+## Template submission

-Template Submission in Instance Manager is the process of deploying an NGINX configuration generated from a template to a specified target.
+Template submission in Instance Manager is the process of deploying an NGINX configuration generated from a template to a specified target.
 It's a crucial step that actualizes the theoretical design of a template into a active, functioning NGINX configuration.
-This process involves taking the parameters filled out by the user, combining them with the chosen template (either a Base Template or one or more Augment Templates), and applying the resulting configuration to the intended NGINX environment.
+This process involves taking the parameters filled out by the user, combining them with the chosen template (either a base template or one or more augment templates), and applying the resulting configuration to the intended NGINX environment.

 Key aspects of Template Submission include: